harshagarwal08/game-logic-designer-assignment/README.md

 # Game Flow Designer

-A professional web application for designing interactive game flows using a visual canvas with drag-and-drop blocks, real-time validation, and comprehensive analysis tools.
+A professional web application for designing interactive game flows using a visual canvas with drag-and-drop blocks, real-time validation, AI-powered flow generation, and comprehensive analysis tools.

 ## 🚀 Features